The role of stellar expansion on the formation of gravitational wave sources: Method

 \subsection{Model 1 -- StarTrack}

 We adopted the broken power-law for the initial mass function from \cite{Kroupa_1993} \& \cite{Kroupa_2002} for primary stars\footnote{We define as a primary star the more massive binary component at ZAMS.} with the following exponents:\\ $\alpha_1$ = -1.3 for $M_{\rm ZAMS}$ $\in$ [0.08; 0.5]\,M$_\odot$,\\ $\alpha_2$ = -2.2 for $M_{\rm ZAMS}$ $\in$ [0.5; 1]\,M$_\odot$,\\ $\alpha_3$ = -2.3 for $M_{\rm ZAMS}$ $\in$ [1; 150]\,M$_\odot$\\ The mass of the secondary star is the mass of the primary companion (M1) multiplied by a mass ratio factor q from a uniform distribution \textit{q} $\in$ [0.08/M1; 1] (for mass distributions see e.g. \citealt{Shenar_2022}).
 To produce the semi-major axis of the binary system we use the initial orbital period (P) power law distribution log(P [days]) $\in$~[0.5;~5.5] with an exponent $\alpha_P$ = -0.55 and a power law initial eccentricity distribution with an exponent $\alpha_e$ = -0.42 within the range [0; 0.9], and invoke Kepler's third law.
 The initial orbital parameters are taken from \cite{Sana2012}, but we adopt the extrapolation of the orbital period distribution from \cite{Mink_2015}, where the period range has been extended to log(P) = 5.5 .
-The stellar winds prescription adopted in \textsc{StarTrack} is based on the theoretical predictions of radiation driven mass loss from \cite{Vink2001}, with the Luminous Blue Variable mass loss from \cite{Belczynski_2010}, shown below:
+The stellar winds prescription adopted in \textsc{StarTrack} is based on the theoretical predictions of radiation driven mass loss from \cite{Vink2001}.
+So far no self-consistent model has been developed to prescribe in detail the LBV mass loss.
+Our prescription for the LBV mass loss $\dot{M}_{\rm lbv}$ is adopted from \cite{Belczynski_2010b}:

+This formula is meant to be an average mass loss that accounts for both LBV stellar wind mass loss and possible LBV shell ejections.
+The LBV factor $f_{\rm lbv}$ was calibrated in \cite{Belczynski_2010b} so that it could reproduce the most massive Galactic BHs that were known at that time (e.g. \citealt{Orosz_2003,Casares_2007,Ziolkowski_2008}).
+We stress that this calibration was made prior to the first GW detection and to the most recent BH surveys from electromagnetic observations, which implies that $f_{\rm lbv}$ might need to be re-calibrated to be up to date.
+In order to define under which conditions our LBV mass loss prescription from Equation \ref{eq:lbv} must be adopted, we use the \cite{Hurley_2000} definition for the Humphrey-Davidson limit: